ChamberZ1/network-adblocker/README.md

 1)

 2)
-# How it works
-### Pi-hole
-Pi-hole is a DNS sinkhole that protects your devices from unwanted content.
-A DNS sinkhole acts as a DNS server that checks each requested domain against blocklists (and optionally allowlists).
-If the domain is allowed, Pi-hole forwards the query to an upstream DNS server and returns the real IP address.
-If the domain is blocked, Pi-hole instead returns a non-routable address (like `0.0.0.0`), effectively preventing the connection.

 # Acknowledgements
 - [WesOps](https://www.youtube.com/watch?v=d_3h5n9mPdI) on YouTube.
 His video was what introduced me to Pi-hole and inspired me to give this a try.